 Practical Action for Survivors

 This can be a fearful time.
 Your mind may be spinning with managing the many commitments, responsibilities and childcare.
 Self care is even more important at these times.
 Here are some tips to keeping yourself as safe and sane as you can whilst working from home:

-2. Connect with others via whatsapp or snapchat as long as your abusive partner is not checking your phone.
+- Connect with others via WhatsApp or Snapchat as long as your abusive partner is not checking your phone.
 If they do check your phone, delete the messages straight away once sent.
 Inform a person you can trust, and is safe to contact, to let them know the situation and agree to check in regularly with them.

-5. In an emergency, get out.
+- In an emergency, get out.
 Safety is the highest priority.
-If you and/or your children's live is in danger, leave.
+If you and/or your children's life is in danger, leave.

 These are not exhaustive lists and there will be other things that you can do to stay safe, healthy and well during these times.